How to Use Stress to Your Advantage

 Stress primes and pushes us to learn.

-Her worry and anxiety prompted her to seek me out for overdrinking coaching.
-She loved her husband and was motivated more for him than for herself.
-This drove her to seek help and learn new strategies.
+Her worry prompted her to seek help.
+She loved her kids and was motivated more for them than for herself.
+This drove her to find support and learn new strategies.

-You might think of an evening without alcohol as a growth opportunity and the chance to practice being in the moment while being present.
-In this way, you focus on long-term benefits and acquiring new skills.
+You might think of a week without sweets as a growth opportunity and the chance to practice being in the moment while being present.
+In this way, you focus on long-term benefits of weight loss and acquiring the skill of experiencing negative emotion without overeating.

-The next time you’re feeling stressed, look for ways to focus on positive aspects of stress.
+The next time you’re feeling stressed, look for ways to focus on its positive aspects.
 Rise to the challenge, get support and find solutions.

 It’s your advantage.